Lonhro: Four-year-old season: 2002–2003

-Lonhro rounded out his autumn a week later in the Queen Elizabeth S-Gr1 (2,000 m), winning by 1½ lengths.
+Lonhro rounded out his autumn a week later in the Queen Elizabeth Stakes-Gr1 (2,000 m), winning by 1½ lengths.

-There was brief speculation that Lonhro might be retired to stud, but it was soon announced that he would return to racing as a 5yo with the WS Cox Plate his spring target.
+There was brief speculation that Lonhro might be retired to stud, but it was soon announced that he would return to racing as a 5-year-old with the WS Cox Plate his spring target.
 Lonhro's part owner Jack Ingham died after a long battle with illness in August 2003 as Lonhro prepared to return to racing.

-Five-year-old season: 2003-2004
+Five-year-old season: 2003–2004

-In August 2003, Lonhro began his 5yo season with his second win in the AJC Warwick S-Gr2 (1,400m).
-Two weeks later, it was on to the Chelmsford S-Gr2 (1,600m) where he again won.
-The WFA George Main Stakes-Gr1 (1,600m) at Randwick and a rematch with Grand Armee was next.
+In August 2003, Lonhro began his 5-year-old season with his second win in the AJC Warwick S-Gr2 (1,400 m).
+Two weeks later, it was on to the Chelmsford S-Gr2 (1,600 m) where he again won.
+The WFA George Main Stakes-Gr1 (1,600 m) at Randwick and a rematch with Grand Armee was next.
 In a slowly run race, Lonhro defeated Grand Armee by three lengths, with a further two lengths to the previous year's winner, Defier, in third.
-It was then to back to Melbourne for the Caulfield Stakes-Gr1 (2,000m), where Lonhro beat Mummify.
+It was then back to Melbourne for the Caulfield Stakes-Gr1 (2,000 m), where Lonhro beat Mummify.
 Winning by two lengths, he became the first horse to win consecutive Caulfield Stakes since Kingston Town in 1981 and 1982.

-Two weeks later, Lonhro looked invincible in the Cox Plate-Gr1 (2,040m) with recent stars Sunline and Northerly missing and only Defier and Fields of Omagh joining Lonhro from the 2002 field.
+Two weeks later, Lonhro looked invincible in the Cox Plate-Gr1 (2,040 m) with recent stars Sunline and Northerly missing and only Defier and Fields of Omagh joining Lonhro from the 2002 field.
 There were doubts over Lonhro handling the Moonee Valley surface, but his class was expected to overcome any problems.
 Then, in the 40 minutes before the race, it began to rain, continuing through to the race itself.
 The track was dead but soggy.
 In the running, Fields of Omagh hit the lead around the turn as Defier challenged and Lonhro lost ground trying to balance up for the straight.
 In the straight, Fields of Omagh refused to give in to Defier with Lonhro closing down the outside.
 Fields of Omagh crossed the line to win by a long neck from Defier with Lonhro a half length away third.
 For the second year running, Lonhro had failed to run as well as expected in the Cox Plate.
 Critics claimed that the horse was a fair weather champion, dominant in small weight-for-age fields but unable to cope with the pressure of a larger field.